For Immediate Release:

 University of Evansville Civil Engineering Scholarship Honors Jones’ Legacy as a Structural Engineer, Industry Icon

-(Grapevine, Texas) – The Tower Family Foundation and National Association of Tower Erectors (NATE) today jointly announced that Austin Uhr, a junior civil engineering student from Evansville, Indiana has been named as the 2019 recipient of the Ernie Jones Memorial Civil Engineering Scholarship at the University of Evansville in Evansville, Indiana.
+(Grapevine, Texas) – The Tower Family Foundation and NATE: The Communications Infrastructure Contractors Association (NATE) today jointly announced that Austin Uhr, a junior civil engineering student from Evansville, Indiana has been named as the 2019 recipient of the Ernie Jones Memorial Civil Engineering Scholarship at the University of Evansville in Evansville, Indiana.
 The official announcement was made at the NATE Awards Luncheon on Wednesday, February 6 during the annual NATE UNITE 2019 Conference in Grapevine, Texas.

 During his time as a student at the University of Evansville, Austin Uhr has distinguished himself in the engineering field with interests in the areas of construction and structures.
 This past summer Uhr, served as a construction intern for a local consulting company and is actively seeking a summer 2019 internship in the field of structural design.

 “Austin is a dedicated student who submits projects and classwork of the highest degree,” stated Dr. James Allen, Associate Professor of Civil Engineering at the University of Evansville.
 “In his structural design projects, he strives for creative designs that serve their intended function, while maintaining a keen eye on constructability issues.
 He is not afraid of any challenge placed before him and is always willing to work with his classmates.
 Austin is at the top of his class academically, but especially excels in courses related to construction and UE’s structural analysis and design sequences.
 We think his work ethic and diligence best embody the spirit of Ernie Jones as the recipient of this memorial scholarship,” added Dr. Allen.